 The economic diversity among EU Member States is obvious and yet often underemphasized.
-Using purchasing power parities (PPP) and excluding Luxembourg as an outlier at the top end, GDP per capita in Bulgaria, the poorest of the 27 Member States, amounts to 33% of GDP per capita in the richest Member State.
-By way of comparison, GDP per capita in Mississippi, the poorest of the US states amounts to 51% of GDP per capita in the richest American state (likewise excluding as outliers at the top rich end three small or scarcely populated states, the District of Columbia, Delaware and Alaska).
+Using purchasing power parities (PPP) and excluding Luxembourg as an outlier at the top end, GDP per capita in Bulgaria, the poorest of the 27 Member States, amounts to 33% of GDP per capita in the richest Member State.2 By way of comparison, GDP per capita in Mississippi, the poorest of the US states amounts to 51% of GDP per capita in the richest American state (likewise excluding as outliers at the top rich end three small or scarcely populated states, the District of Columbia, Delaware and Alaska).
 We may want to include the incorporated territory of Puerto Rico in the American comparison: Puerto Rico's relative GDP per capita, so calculated, is 36%, implying that its relative position within the US is actually better than that of Bulgaria within the EU.

 The European divide is even more blatant in terms of at-risk-of-poverty rates and poverty thresholds.
 The lowest national poverty threshold in the EU, calculated at 60% of median income on the basis of EU-SILC, is observed in Romania; using PPP, it amounts to less than one-fifth (18.5%) of the highest national poverty threshold in the EU, if we exclude both Luxembourg and Cyprus as 'special cases' at the top end.
-If we exclude Romania as a poor EU outlier, the lowest national poverty threshold, observed in Bulgaria, is equal to 31% of the highest (once more excluding Luxembourg and Cyprus).2 If we were to calculate similar poverty thresholds for the US states, the relative gap would be smaller; the dispersion of state median household incomes across the US is low in comparison with the dispersion of national median household incomes across the EU.3 The EU also registers the percentage of citizens confronted with severe material deprivation, i.e. people who cannot afford at least four on a list of nine essential items4: in Bulgaria 35% of the population is severely materially deprived, in Romania 31%, compared to just 1.3% in Sweden.
-The large differences in purchasing power between the 15 'old' Member States (the EU15) and the countries that have joined the EU since 2004 (the EU12) are also apparent from Figure 1.
-Figure 1 displays the individual incomes of all people living in Europe (that is, their equivalent net disposable household income), expressed as a percentage of the EU-wide median equivalent net disposable household income.
-For each income level, the figure shows the proportion of persons with an equivalent net disposable household income equal to that respective income level, within the EU15 and the EU12.5 About 40% of the population living in the EU15 have an equivalent net disposable household income below the EU-wide median, whereas no fewer than 90% of the population living in the new Member States have an income below the EU-wide median.
+If we exclude Romania as a poor EU outlier, the lowest national poverty threshold, observed in Bulgaria, is equal to 31% of the highest (once more excluding Luxembourg and Cyprus).3 If we were to calculate similar poverty thresholds for the US states, the relative gap would be smaller; the dispersion of state median household incomes across the US is low in comparison with the dispersion of national median household incomes across the EU.4 The EU also registers the percentage of citizens confronted

-1 Using PPP, Bulgaria's GDP per capita amounts to just 16% of Luxembourg's.
+2 Using PPP, Bulgaria's GDP per capita amounts to just 16% of Luxembourg's.
 The PPP correction is huge: in euros the figures for Bulgaria's relative GDP per capita are 11% (without Luxembourg) and 6% (with Luxembourg).
 The American figures quoted further in the text are in dollars and do not take account of relative price differences between American States.